 Here are some things to consider if you're hoping to take out an educational loan for your children's future.

-To be eligible for the loan, a candidate should be a citizen of Indian origin, be admitted into a recognized educational institution by a competent authority in India or abroad, and after this step, fill out an e-form by the government and wait for the approval of the loan.
+Students can apply for an education loan to study in India or enhance their education abroad.
+At the very least, the candidate must have finished his or her higher secondary education.
+To be eligible for the loan, a candidate must be an Indian citizen, be accepted into a recognized educational institution by a competent authority in India or overseas, and then fill out a government e-form and wait for the loan to be approved.

-Education loan procedures may vary when we apply in private and in government banks.
-A high network individual can use his power authority in private banks, but the same is not the case with government banks.
-With the excess of power and networking comes red-tapism and bureaucracy.
-It is up to us whether we want to see the side of the coin where energy can be misused or the other hand where the deserving candidates get it sanctioned.
+When applying for an education loan in a private or government bank, the procedures may differ.
+With private banks, a high-network individual can use his power authority, but this is not the case in government banks.
+Excessive authority and networking are accompanied by red tape and bureaucracy.
+It is up to us whether we want to look at the negative side of the coin, where energy can be wasted, or the positive side, where energy can be used for good.